 The Board of Directors, acting through its Audit Committee, is responsible for the oversight of the Company's accounting policies, financial reporting and internal control.
 The Audit Committee of the Board of Directors is comprised entirely of outside directors who are independent of management.
 The Audit Committee is responsible for the appointment and compensation of the independent registered public accounting firm.
-It meets periodically with management, the independent registered public accounting firm and the internal auditors to ensure that they are carrying out their responsibilities.
-The Audit Committee is also responsible for performing an oversight role by reviewing and monitoring the financial, accounting firm and the internal auditors have full and unlimited access to the Audit Committee, with or without management, to discuss the adequacy of internal control over financial reporting, and any other matters which they believe should be brought to the attention of the Audit Committee.
+It meets periodically with management, the independent registered public accounting an oversight role by reviewing and monitoring the financial, accounting and auditing procedures of the Company in addition to reviewing the Company's financial reports.
+The independent registered public accounting firm and the internal auditors to the Audit Committee, with or without management, to discuss the adequacy of internal control over financial reporting, and any other matters which they believe should be brought to the attention of the Audit Committee.